Digicreon/Vik/README.md

     1. the `<title>` tag of the fetched content is searched, and its content is used to update the page title;
     1. the linked URL is added to the browser history (not for forms).

-Most aspects of this behaviour are customizable.
+Most aspects of this behavior are customizable.

 ### 2.3 Key concepts
 * "**ghost mode**": By default, each click on a Vik-enabled link (not forms) will add an entry in the browser history.
 When the ghost mode is activated, no entry is added.
 * "**target**": It's the DOM node (the HTML tag) in the currently displayed page, which will be the receptacle to the fetched pages.
 * "**source**": It's the DOM node (the HTML tag) in the fetched page, which contains the fragment that must be displayed.
 If not set, the entire fetched content will be displayed (it's the fastest processing).
-* "**strategy**": When a *source* is defined, there is three different ways to merge it in the *target*.
+* "**strategy**": When a *source* is defined, there are three different ways to merge it in the *target*.
     * "**replace**": The *target* node is replaced by the *source* node.
 It's the fastest strategy (as long as a *source* is defined; it's even faster when no *source* is defined).
     * "**fill**": The *target* node's content is deleted, and then the *source* node is placed inside the *target* node.
     * "**copy**": The *target* node's content is deleted, and then the content of the *source* node is copied inside the *target* node.
 It's the slowest strategy.
 * "**callbacks**": It is possible to configure Vik in order to execute some functions before and/or after fetching a page.
 A common usage may be to display a "spinning wheel" before fetching the page, to let the user know something is going on, and then remove it after the page has been fetched.
     * "pre callback" is executed before fetching, "post callback" is executed after.
     * The "post callback" is called during Vik's initialization, and after that, each time a new page is fetched.
-So if you need to initialize some front-end Javascript librairies, it is the right place to do it.
+So if you need to initialize some front-end Javascript libraries, it is the right place to do it.

 ## 3. Configuration
 ### 3.1 General configuration